spyvanilla/sorting-algorithm-visualizer/README.md

 # Sorting algorithms

-There are currently 3 sorting algorithms being rendered in the application, they are:
+There are currently 3 sorting algorithms being rendered in the application:

 - Bubble sort
 - Insertion sort